-- Fill out an AJJF Activity Sheet or Budo Pass with at least 2 AJJF sanctioned mat activities during the 12 month period immediately preceding the exam date:
+- Fill out an AJJF Activity Sheet or Budo Pass with at least 2 AJJF approved mat activities during the 12 month period immediately preceding the exam date:

 - Events that qualify: AJJF Sanctioned Convention, Mat Clinic, Camps, Seminars, and Competitions.
 Events typically span a full day or multiple days.

-- Shodan: At least 2 AJJF sanctioned mat activities during the 12 month period immediately preceding the exam date:
+- Shodan: At least 2 AJJF approved mat activities during the 12 month period immediately preceding the exam date:

 - Meet the required number of events in whatever combination you want for Nidan and above.
 With at least one event in each year required that precedes the exam.
 For example, a Sandan candidate needs 6 total events.
 They can do 1 event in the first year, 4 in the second year, and 1 in the final year.